kyle-hailey/ai_pa/hash_vs_range_3tab.md

 JOIN orders_tmp o ON c.id = o.customer_id
 JOIN products_tmp p ON o.id = p.id
 WHERE o.date > '2024-01-15'
 AND p.category = 'Shoes';
 ```
 Problem Detected:

-Explain that this query uses a range predicate and/or ORDER BY.
+This query uses a range predicate and/or ORDER BY.
 The explain plan shows sequential scan on a hash-partitioned table without a supporting ASC index.

 YugabyteDB Partitioning Model: